AllenInstitute/MIES/Packages/doc/mainpage.md

 sweeps MIES did output, and their response.

-MIES is designed to be scalable: MIES can control up to 10 (only 4 have been tested) HEKA/Instrutech DACs independently or synchronously.
+MIES is designed to be scalable: MIES can control up to 10 (only 4 have been tested) HEKA/Instrutech DACs independently or synchronously(ITC1600).

 MIES has two primary modes: The Test Pulse (TP) and Data Acquisition.